 Shared mailboxes provide an excellent tool for collaboration, both internally in your company and towards external customers and partners.
 But what’s the best way to create shared mailboxes in a hybrid Office 365 environment?

-Create a Shared Mailbox in Less Than 10 Seconds
+Create a Shared Mailbox in Less Than a Minute

-With Easy365Manager, you can create a shared mailbox directly from AD Users & Computers in a few seconds.
+With Easy365Manager, you can create a synchronized on-premises user with a shared Office 365 mailbox directly from AD Users & Computers.
+In less than a minute!

 Create a user account in AD and open up the properties of the account.